 The foundation and the great work that is done in Guatemala has continued.
 All team members are volunteers.
 The team’s capability is to do dental restorations, not just extractions.
 There are one to four trips a year to the interior of Guatemala.

-Trips are in January/February and again in the fall of each year.
+Trips are in February/March and again in the fall of each year.
 Spanish language skills are helpful, but not mandatory.
-Trips are 7-10 days, cost about $1,200, and are incredibly rewarding in terms of the people you are with, both patients and providers.
+Trips are 7-10 days, costing about $1,200-$1500.
+These trips are incredibly rewarding in terms of the people you are with, both patients and providers.

 To read an article written by Kathy Ross regarding their visit to Guatemala in 2012, CLICK HERE.

-Dr. Glenn Payne, Hirsche Smiles Foundation Board of Directors
+Dr. Dave Jackson, Hirsche Smiles Foundation Board of Directors

-Dr. Nate Lester, Hirsche Smiles Foundation Dental Advisor
+Dr. Lance Crowther, Hirsche Smiles Foundation Dental Advisor

 Kathy Ross, Hirsche Smiles Foundation Board of Directors